sf105/sttp-book/chapters/getting-started/test-automation.md

 Having an automated test suite brings several advantages to software development teams.
 Automated test suites:

-* **Are less prone to obvious mistakes.** Developers who perform manual testing several times a day might make mistakes, e.g., by forgetting to execute a test case, by mistakenly marking a test as passed when the software actually exhibited faulty behavior, etc.
+* **Are less prone to obvious mistakes.** Developers who perform manual testing several times a day might make mistakes, e.g., by forgetting to execute a test case, by mistakenly marking a test as passed when the software actually exhibited faulty behaviour, etc.

 * **Execute tests faster than developers.** The machine can run test cases way faster than developers can.
 Just imagine more complicated scenarios where the developers would have to type long sequences of inputs, verify the output at several different parts of the system.
 An automated test runs and gives feedback orders of magnitude faster than developers.